2jeonghoon/NogakKimchi/README.md

 # NogakKimchi
-Sangmyung University Unity Project for the second semester of 2022 x
+Sangmyung University Unity Project for the second semester of 2022s